 Embarking on your first time as a den leader can be a bit scary, but once you’ve gotten into the swing of things, that one hour a week will fly by and you’ll be paid in priceless currency – the smiles and laughter of your son and his friends!

 Are there other questions you’ve come across?
 Any ideas of your own for new den leaders?
-Please leave a comment below and share your thoughts!This post Questions from a new den leader first appeared on Bobwhite Blather.
+Please leave a comment below and share your thoughts!This post first appeared on Bobwhite Blather.